wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

    The number of web apps deployed to your App Service plans has no effect on your bill.

+<a name="ServiceFabric"></a>

+### Service Fabric

+Service Fabric is a distributed systems platform for packaging, deploying, and managing microservices.

+Microservices can be deployed to Service Fabric as containers, as binary executables, or as Reliable Services.

+Using the Reliable Services programming model, services can directly use Service Fabric programming APIs to query the system, report health, receive notifications about configuration and code changes, and discover other services.

 <a name="LogicApps"></a>

 ### Azure Logic Apps